 - Purchase or rent lists (whether they are opt-in or not)

 - Send messages that are unrelated to what subscribers signed up to receive

 - Add an email address into a list without the subscriber’s permission

-- Email someone who has requested to be removed from Your list
+- Send messages to someone who has requested to be removed from the list

 - Send a commercial message to a recipient who has double opted-in (or confirmed opted-in) to receive it